8 Best Kitchen Knife Sets of 2026

 Steel Type

-Slim Acacia hardwood
+Slim Acacia block

 Warranty